Skip to Content

 As a biosphere, all living habitat is protected, including local Maya people who live in buffer zones on the edges.

 Most of the reserve’s wetlands, tropical forest and mangrove lagoons are untouched and inaccessible.
-But a section is open for sustainable tourism exploration.

-Explore the Muyil ruins:
+Explore the Muyil ruins

 Muyil is one of the oldest of the Mayan Riviera ruins and cities